ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 SRS 04 - When the visitor makes response in the interface, the microcontroller shall receive the response and extract name, password and email from the response (into 3 char arrays).

 > Achieved.
-We used char arrays to store these 3 variables.
+We used char arrays to store these 3 information.

 SRS 05 - The microcontroller shall verify visitors' info with existed users' Info database and send control signal to the motor for the lock if verification passes.
 It shall be also capable of storing the info into memory that is an internal RAM with 32KB.